 Who Sets NFL Point Spreads?

 Basically, if you can think of something that could impact the game, the sportsbook will factor it into the spread.
-Professional oddsmakers will consider the matchup, strengths and weaknesses on both sides, home-field advantage and much more to come up with a spread that aims to attract betting action.
+Professional oddsmakers will consider the matchup, strengths and weaknesses on both sides, home-field advantage, weather, and much more to come up with a spread that aims to attract betting action.

 After bets begin to flow in, the sportsbook may adjust the spread or odds in response as it tries to get the action even on both sides.